Switzerland is famous for its stunning landscapes, charming villages, and enchanting views.

 A historic village in the heart of the Swiss Alps, Andermatt is known for its picturesque landscapes and winter sports.

-It’s also on the way south over the Gotthard pass should you happen to be going that way, or over the Oberalp Pass on the Glacier Express.
+It’s also on the way south over the Gotthard pass, should you be going that way, or over the Oberalp Pass on the Glacier Express.

 17. Champéry